Ir para o conteúdo principal

 • Infima class names.
 These class names are found in the classic theme and usually follow the BEM convention of block__element--modifier.
 They are usually stable but are still considered implementation details, so you should generally avoid targeting them.
 However, you can modify Infima CSS variables.

 • CSS module class names.
-These class names have a hash in production (codeBlockContainer_RIuc) and are appended with a long file path in development.
+These class names end with a hash which may change over time (codeBlockContainer_RIuc).
 They are considered implementation details and you should almost always avoid targeting them in your custom CSS.
 If you must, you can use an attribute selector ([class*='codeBlockContainer']) that ignores the hash.

 Theme Class Names